New Analysis: Toronto’s visitor economy generates $10.3 billion in economic impact

 *based on 2018 data and results:

-Tourism Toronto is the official destination marketing organization for Toronto – “Canada’s Downtown.”
-With sales and marketing programs in key markets around the world, Tourism Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travellers.
-Tourism Toronto operates in partnership with the City of Toronto, the Greater Toronto Hotel Association and the Ontario Ministry of Heritage, Sport, Tourism and Culture Industries.
+Destination Toronto is the official destination marketing organization for Toronto – “Canada’s Downtown.”
+With sales and marketing programs in key markets around the world, Destination Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travellers.
+Destination Toronto operates in partnership with the City of Toronto, the Greater Toronto Hotel Association and the Ontario Ministry of Heritage, Sport, Tourism and Culture Industries.
 For more information please visit SeeTorontoNow.com.

 ABOUT THE TORONTO REGION BOARD OF TRADE